Mikhail Artsybashev: Early life

-Artsybashev was born in khutir Dubroslavivka, Okhtyrka county, Government of Kharkov (currently Sumy Oblast, Ukraine).
+Artsybashev was born in khutor Dubroslavivka, Okhtyrka county, Kharkov Governorate (currently Sumy Oblast, Ukraine).
 His father was a small landowner and a former officer.
-His mother, who was Polish, died of tuberculosis when he was only 3 years old.
+His mother, who was Polish, died of tuberculosis when he was only three years old.
 His other ethnic roots included French, Georgian and Tatar.
 He attended school in Okhtyrka until the age of 16.
 From 1895 to 1897 he was an office worker.
-He studied at the Kharkov School of Drawing and Art (1897–1898).
+He studied at the Kharkov School of Drawing and Art (1897–98).
 During this time he lived in poverty, and was often unable to buy art supplies.
 In 1897 he attempted suicide.
 In 1898 he married Anna Vasilyevna Kobushko, with whom he had his son Boris.
 The couple separated in 1900.